thegrubbsian/NoRMatic/readme.md

 		NoRMaticConfig.Initialize();
 	}

+Behaviors can be dropped at either the abstract or model levels:

+	NoRMaticConfig.DropAbstractBehaviors();
+	Order.DropBehaviors();

+NOTE: When dropping behaviors on NoRMaticModel entities, versioning, soft delete, and user auditing will be turned off.

 ### Connection String Provider
 If you do not configure a connection string provider, NoRMatic will look for a connection string called 'NoRMaticConnectionString' in your web or app config file.
 For example: